 Solution:

-• Inspect for broken access points and replace them if needed.
+- Inspect for broken access points and replace them if needed.

-• Regularly update the firmware of your wireless access points to fix bugs and improve performance.
+- Regularly update the firmware of your wireless access points to fix bugs and improve performance.

 If you’ve tried these solutions and still face issues, it’s time to seek professional help.
 ITS Hawaii specializes in diagnosing and resolving network problems, ensuring your wireless infrastructure operates optimally.
 They offer integrated technology solutions tailored to your needs.

-Wireless Network Support in Hawaii – ITS Hawaii
+Wireless Network Support for Hawaii Businesses

 Frequently Asked Questions